 In fact, we use Dry Needling in many of our patients as a way to increase muscle activation and biomechanical feedback when attempting to retrain normal movement patterns and increase strength in the injured extremity.

-What is the Rotator Cuff and How can it get Injured?
+What is the Rotator Cuff and How does it get Injured?

-How Do We Utilize Dry Needling to Treat Rotator Cuff Injuries?
+How We Use Dry Needling to Treat Rotator Cuff Injuries

 Let’s talk about how we address these injuries in the clinic while utilizing Dry Needling as a therapy.
 The most important start to our process is to develop an accurate working diagnosis of rotator cuff injury via a comprehensive shoulder evaluation.
 From there we are able to identify

 - Areas of increased muscle tension (trigger points, tightness, increased tone)